 The Parents, Teachers & Friends Association is a most important group within our School.
 They are a dedicated group who organise many activities and events for the benefit of the students and their families.
 The PTFA’s main goals are to develop a positive and welcoming community spirit within our school and to raise funds to improve the facilities and resources of our school.
 They work in conjunction with the School Council to purchase items on the Priority List to benefit children throughout the seven years of Primary School education particularly modern and up to date equipment in their classrooms and playgrounds.
-Our fundraisers vary with raffles, stalls, drives and social events; last year we had a Book Fair, Walkathon which the children loved, a Disco, Movie Night, special theme lunch days, a Trivia Night, Market Night and some of our old favourites such as the Easter Raffle and Chocolate Drive.
+Our fundraisers vary with raffles, stalls and social events such as a Colour Run, disco and Movie Night and some of our old favourites such as the Easter Raffle and Chocolate Drive.
 The PTFA work hard to provide fabulous Mother’s Day and Father’s Day stalls and the excitement on the children’s faces as they make their purchases for Mum, Dad or a Special Person is priceless.
-The annual Christmas Carols are always a fun family night and a great way to spread some Christmas cheer within the school community.
 On the first day of the new school year we hold a Cheers and Tears morning and afternoon tea for the Prep parents.
 It’s a great way for them to get to know the PTFA and find out what we are all about.
 The PTFA meet every month.
 Anyone is welcome to attend.
-We quite frequently work on events during school hours where again we appreciate anyone who is able to come along and lend a helping hand.
-It’s a great way to get to know new people and be involved in your child’s school life.
-In the past 2 years, we have spent our fundraising money on a school trailer, bought additional iPads and netbooks for the upper grades, a shade shelter, musical instruments including a drum kit and additional cabling to cater for an increase in ICT devices.
-We have also given past & present students, families, teachers and wider community the opportunity to purchase a personalized paver for the entrance to the gym which will help document the history of Bayswater North Primary School.
-This opportunity will be offered every few years to continue to build on our rich 90 year history.

 Hiring Our Facilities